 Time tracking does not necessarily mean embracing the billable hour or investing in fancy saas products.
 What it does mean is asking the question, “Where is our largest expense (payroll) being allocated?”

-When we have a model for that, then we can start to ask really great questions like: “What type of clients, services, different types of deliverables or departments are more or less efficient as revenue streams?” or “Are we experiencing scope creep?”
+When we have a model for that, then we can start to ask really great questions like: “What type of clients, services, different types of deliverables or departments are more or less efficient as agency revenue streams?” or “Are we experiencing scope creep?”
 That’s where we can start to surface the insights that drive the profitability of the business forward.

 Pick the tool that works for your team